 The courage to do the right thing in the face of overwhelming pressure–only the best leaders have that courage.
 Only the best leaders.
 And here’s the folly, courage is not some deep internal fortitude.
 You don’t dig down deep and find the courage.
 It just doesn’t exist.
 Courage is external.
 Our courage comes from the support we feel from others.
 In other words, when someone–when you feel that someone has your back.
 When you know that the day that you admit you can’t do it, someone will be there and say “I got you.
 You can do this.”
 That’s what gives you the courage to do the difficult thing.
 It’s not going off to an ashram [monastery] by yourself somewhere for four weeks and coming back and finding the courage.
 It’s not what happens.
 It’s the relationships that we foster.
 It’s the people around us that love us and care about us and believe in us.
 And when we have those relationships, we will find the courage to do the right thing.

-Understanding won’t solve every problem, but it always helps.
-The alternative to understanding universally make matters worse.
+Understanding can’t solve every problem, but it always makes the situation better.
 Remember this the next time you reach for a head of lettuce.